redhat-appdev-practice/website/src/tracks/runtimes/dotnet/README.md

 1. Ensure you are logged in to your Kubernetes or OpenShift cluster If you are using Minikube or KInD it should log you in on start
+1. Ensure you are currently associated with a namespace where you can deploy resources (kubectl use &lt;namespace&gt; or oc project &lt;namespace&gt;)
 1. Look at the `values.yaml` file in the `<solution root>/helm` directory
    * Note the image name/repository and change it to point to where you have published your container
 1. Install the application using the Helm 3 CLI